 meet Our Board

-our board works hard to ensure that pcr can fulfill its mission for years to come.
+our board works to ensure that pcr can fulfill its mission for years to come

 With a team of individuals passionate about expanding access to rowing and seeing young people succeed, the PCR board takes a hands-on approach to helping our organization grow.